STAT545-UBC/STAT545-UBC-original-website/packages02_activity.md

 ?gday
 ```

 As you update the package, frequently run `document()` and then *Build & Reload* to try out your latest version.
-As your package gets bigger, you will want to explore `devtools::load_all()` as a lighter weight way to see how things are going.
+As your package gets bigger, you will want to explore `devtools::load_all()` as a lighter weight alternative.

 ### What's next

-Congratulations, you just wrote your first *R* package!
+Congratulations, you just wrote your first R package!
 This is the end of part 1.
 In the [second part](packages03_activity_part2.html) we explore the following:

 + Create help file for the `gameday` package, which is displayed by `?gameday`.
 + Add a vignette.